jar04/jar04.github.io/notes.md

 {% include navbar.html %}

+# Finals Proctored MC- Test Corrections
+Finals Quiz: 46/50
+-This option is correct.
+The number of statements in a program is not likely to affect how a program will handle larger data sets.
+The efficiency of a program is independent of the number of statements it contains.
+There are some programs with very few statements that take a long time to execute, as well as programs with many statements that take little time to execute.

+-Correct.
+The company is not able to provide a human representative for calls made after business hours.

+-This option is correct.
+The aggregation of information in browser cookies can be used by websites that the user visits to track the user and collect information about the user.

+-This option is correct.
+Because the variable sum is initialized to store the value of the first element of numList, and because the iteration block is a FOR EACH loop, the value of the first element is added to sum twice.
+Since the first element of the list is 0, adding this number to the sum does not affect the sum.
+A non-zero first element would give an incorrect result.
+In general, a single test case is not sufficient to confirm that a program works as intended

 # Finals Quiz 1 and Finals Quiz 2 - Test Corrections
 Finals Quiz: 45/50
 -This option is correct.
 The number of statements in a program is not likely to affect how a program will handle larger data sets.
 The efficiency of a program is independent of the number of statements it contains.
 There are some programs with very few statements that take a long time to execute, as well as programs with many statements that take little time to execute.